Melati and Isabel Wijsen

 Bye Bye Plastic Bags is a social initiative and NGO driven by youth to say no to plastic bags.
 Their message reached stages around the world like TED, CNN, United Nations and the sisters helped build momentum towards the ban on single use plastic bags which finally came into effect in 2018 thanks to the efforts of many like-minded organisations and individuals.
 The focus of Bye Bye Plastic Bags is in education through the form of workshops, presentations and booklets.

 Bye Bye Plastic Bags has expanded to 60 locations around the world with teams led by young people who want to bring the message of saying no to plastic bags globally.
 They also began another campaign called One Island, One Voice which recognized the restaurants and markets in Bali that committed to being plastic-free.

 The sisters believe in encouraging other children to help the world, and as Isabel Wijsen said in 2015: “To all the kids of this beautiful but challenging world, go for it, make that difference.”In 2017, the pair spoke at the United Nations World Ocean Day in New York City.

 In 2018, the pair were named two of the 25 Most Influential Teens of 2018 by Time magazine.

 In 2020, Melati was an invited speaker at the World Economic Forum in Davos.

 In 2021, a documentary film on Melati Wijsen titled Bigger Than Us was released.
 The film was directed by French director Flore Vasseur and produced by Marion Cotillard.

-Melati has since founded her latest NGO, Youthtopia, a learning platform for young change makers which hosts workshops and training to equip youth to encourage them to make a difference.
+Melati and Isabel has since founded her latest NGO, Youthtopia, a learning platform for young change makers which hosts workshops and training to equip youth to encourage them to make a difference.